Tinubu to meet Chinese President Xi Jinping - ExBulletin

 This is to achieve one of the major items on the President's agenda, which is the completion of the Ibadan-Abuja section of the Lagos-Kano high-speed rail line, Ngelale said.

-He then said the president would meet with the chief executives of ten major Chinese companies with assets under management totaling more than $3 trillion across multiple sectors of the economy.
+He then said the president would meet with the chief executives of ten major Chinese companies with assets under management of more than $3 trillion across multiple sectors of the economy.

 The sectors affected include, among others, information and communications technology, oil and gas, aluminium production, port construction and dredging services, financial services and satellite technology.